 There are several ways market manipulators set out to trick investors.
 The SEC groups techniques of market manipulation into two groups, pump and dump and trading manipulation.
 Here is what each is and how they work to manipulate the trading market.

 This occurs when a person knowingly gives false or misleading statements about a company’s stock in order for it to gain traction.
 The demand goes up and prices increase.
 People who employ a pump-and-dump scheme might falsely claim that a stock is expected to perform in a certain way, or they may spread rumors about company moves that could garner attention from potential investors.
 Once enough people fall for the ruse, the dumping begins.
 Insiders or those who created false claims in the first place will offload their shares of the company into the market.
 With empty promises and a tanking stock, naive investors take a hit.

 This technique can be run just as lucratively in reverse in what is sometimes called “poop and scoop.”
 Traders intentionally will spread what they know to be false and misleading information about a company or security in an attempt to cause a huge drop in the stock price.
 In other words, they “poop” on the stock, making investors drop their investments so insiders can “scoop” up the securities at a nice discount.

-In either of the above examples, fraudsters can use the internet, spam and faxes, among other means, to run down or pump up a security.
-Among the intentional falsehoods someone might advance are claims that a company has a great new contract or a great new contract fell through, a company has just made a key discovery or gained a lucrative patent and revenue or profit came in surprisingly strong or surprisingly weak.
+In either of the above examples, fraudsters can use the internet, spam and faxes, among other means, to run down or pump up securities.
+Among the intentional falsehoods, someone might advance claims that a company has a great new contract or a great new contract fell through, a company has just made a key discovery or gained a lucrative patent and revenue or profit came in surprisingly strong or surprisingly weak.

 Significantly, the SEC says market manipulation “[m]ay be orchestrated ‘conversations’ in chat rooms, social media or on message boards that follow particular stocks or the markets.”